Definition of Induction

 “Some actors are girls.
 Tom is a boy.
 Therefore, Tom is an actor.”

 This statement is an example of a weak inductive statement.

 “There are 15 clips in the bag; in a random draw 12 are pink.
 Therefore, all clips in the bag are pink.”

-This is a strong inductive statement as it is logical and the probability of it being true is greater than that of it being false.
+This is a strong inductive statement, as it is logical and the probability of it being true is greater than it being false.

-Induction is used to predict what may happen in the future and establish a possibility of what may happen next.
+Induction is used to predict what may happen in the future, and establish a possibility of what may happen next.
 Inductive statements allow you to establish probability and prepare accordingly.
 At the same time, they also allow you to argue a point without having to actually prove the fact.
-They can only prove right or wrong following further research and observation.
+They can only prove to be right or wrong following further research and observation.
 Inductive statements are used in everyday life as well.
-In fact, we all use inductive statements in everyday life to prove our point when talking about the weather, about persons and even general situations.
+In fact, we all use inductive statements in everyday life to prove our point when talking about the weather, about other people, and even general situations.